SilverSnake0/File-Automated-Assistant-Mover/README.md

 # <u>F</u>ile <u>A</u>utomated <u>A</u>ssistant <u>M</u>over

 Welcome to the FREE File Automated Assistant Mover program!
-This program is designed to help you easily search, manage, and organize your files.
+This program is designed to help you easily search, manage, and organize your files so you don't need to sort them manually.
+A couple hours long process could be done in seconds!

 # Features